-The Wandsworth Pension Fund (the Fund) is required by regulation 61 of the Local Government Pension Scheme Regulations 2013 to maintain and publish a communications policy statement.
+The Wandsworth Pension Fund (the Fund) is required by regulation 61 of the Local Government Pension Scheme Regulations 2013 (the LGPS Regulations 2013) to maintain and publish a communications policy statement.
 The LGPS is also subject to the regulatory oversight of the Pensions Regulator who has provided guidance in Code of Practice 14 on providing good quality communications to Scheme members and other stakeholders.
-Regulation 61 is reproduced below: -
+Regulation 61 is reproduced below: - members;

-"Statements of policy concerning communications with members and Scheme employers
+"Statements of policy concerning communications with members and Scheme employers representatives of members; prospective members; and Scheme Employers.

-61. - (1) An administering authority must prepare, maintain and publish a written statement setting out its policy concerning communications with
+61. - (1) An administering authority must prepare, maintain and publish a written statement setting out its policy concerning communications with the provision of information and publicity about the Scheme to members, representatives of members and Scheme Employers;